cidraljose/cidra_ML/README.md

 ### 4. Apply Database Migrations

-This command will set up your SQLite database with the necessary tables.
+This command will set up the SQLite database with the necessary tables, synchronizing the database structures with the models defined in the project.

 ```bash
 python manage.py migrate